Traumatic central cord syndrome

 0 images remaining

 At C2/3 level, there is high T2 signal within the central aspect of the cord, with mild associated cord expansion (attenuating the posterior CSF space).
-STIR and T2 high signal in the posterior soft tissues is consistent with oedema.
+STIR and T2 high signal in the posterior soft tissues is consistent with edema.

 - 1. Quencer RM, Bunge RP, Egnor M et-al. Acute traumatic central cord syndrome: MRI-pathological correlations.
 Neuroradiology.
 1992;34 (2): 85-94.
 Pubmed citation